YoungMahesh/obisidian/traefik-proxy.md

 ## [Concepts](https://doc.traefik.io/traefik/getting-started/concepts/)

+- Traefik is a edge router: a network device or service which sits at the boundary (or 'edge') between different networks, specifically between internal infrastructure and external networks like the internet

+- Traefik have native integration with AWS, Kubernetes, Docker, etc

-- flow of request
+- Flow of request happens as follows: EntryPoint -> Router -> Middleware -> Service -> Application

 1. EntryPoints: define the port which will receive the packets, and whether listen to TCP or UDP
 2. Routers: connecting incoming requests to the services that can handle them
 3. Middlewares: attached to the routers, modify the requests or responses before they are sent to services
 4. Services: configuring how to reach the actual services
 5. Server/Application

-- Traefik is a edge router: a network device or service which sits at the boundary (or 'edge') between different networks, specifically between internal infrastructure and external networks like the internet
-- have native integration with AWS, Kubernetes, Docker, etc

-## how
+## Configuration

-- traefik have static (startup time) and dynamic (while running) configuration
+- Traefik have static (startup time) and dynamic (while running) configuration

 ### static configuration